|

 Ramsey and I walked to the internet café and spent nearly an hour

-week.
-Afterwords, we decided to walk to the Monoprix to buy a narguile
+only a week.
+Afterwords, we decided to walk to the Monoprix to buy

-for Ramsey and on the way I took a picture of the street to show folks
+a narguile for Ramsey and on the way I took a picture of the street to

-surreal situation that really made me appreciate the freedom I enjoy at
+really made me appreciate the freedom I enjoy at home.

 We knew we were going